sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-serving/serving-h2-models.rst

 H2O allows you to persist the models you have built to either a Plain Old Java Object (POJO) or a Model Object, Optimized (MOJO).

-Fire Insights has the following processors for persisting the H2O Models.
+Fire Insights has the following processors for persisting the H2O Models:

   * H2OMojoSave
   * H2OModelSave

 Once the H2O model is saved, they can be used for scoring and serving.

 H2O-generated MOJO and POJO models are intended to be easily embeddable in any Java environment.
-The only compilation and runtime dependency for a generated model is the h2o-genmodel.jar file produced as the build output of these packages.
+The only compilation and runtime dependency for a generated model is the *h2o-genmodel.jar file* produced as the build output of these packages.

 H2OModelLoad or H2OMojoLoad Processors in Fire Insights can be used to make a batch predictions or real-time prediction using Spark Streaming.
 Or you can expose your model as a REST API.
+For more details, visit the link given below:

 https://h2o-release.s3.amazonaws.com/h2o/rel-ueno/2/docs-website/h2o-docs/pojo-quick-start.html

-Serving H2O MOJO models
+Serving H2O MOJO Models
 ------------------------

-The below page on the H2O website gives details on serving a MOJO model.
+For detailed information on serving a MOJO model, visit the page on the H2O website at:

 http://docs.h2o.ai/h2o/latest-stable/h2o-docs/productionizing.html#step-2-compile-and-run-the-mojo

-Serving H2O POJO models
+Serving H2O POJO Models
 -----------------------

-The details for serving a POJO models is described in this page.
+For detailed information on serving a POJO model, visit the page given at:

 http://docs.h2o.ai/h2o/latest-stable/h2o-docs/productionizing.html#building-a-pojo